Heinz Lange: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 That day, I. Gruppe of JG 21 moved to Arys-Rostken, present-day Orzysz-Rostki.
 On 16 September, Lange crashed his Bf 109 D-1 at Klein Zechen, present-day Szczechy Małe, due to setting darkness.

 On 18 October 1939, Lange had a takeoff accident in his Bf 109 D-1 at Celle Airfield.
 On 30 October, Lange claimed his first aerial victory when he shot down a Royal Air Force Bristol Blenheim bomber of No. 18 Squadron 25 mi north-west of Hopsten.
 The Blenheim was on a reconnaissance mission to the area of Osnabrück.

 On 4 May 1941, III.
-Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) was began relocating from Belgrad-Semlin by train to Germany, arriving at Airfield Stolp-Reitz in Pomerania, present-day Słupsk, on 10 May.
+Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) began relocating from Belgrad-Semlin by train to Germany, arriving at Airfield Stolp-Reitz in Pomerania, present-day Słupsk, on 10 May.

 Operation Barbarossa

 At Stolp-Reitz, JG 54 upgraded their aircraft to the Bf 109 F-2.
 For the next four weeks, the pilots familiarized themselves with the new aircraft before on 15 June, III.
 Gruppe was ordered to Blumenfeld in East Prussia, present-day Karczarningken in the Kaliningrad Oblast, in preparation for Operation Barbarossa, the invasion of the Soviet Union.
 During the upcoming invasion, JG 54 would be deployed in the area of Army Group North, was subordinated to I. Fliegerkorps (1st Air Corps) and supported the 16th and 18th Army as well as the Panzer Group 4 in their strategic objective to reach Leningrad.
-On 30 June, Lange claimed his first aerial victories on the Eastern Front when he show down two Ilyushin DB-3 bombers shout down over southern Latvia.
+On 30 June, Lange claimed his first aerial victories on the Eastern Front when he shot down two Ilyushin DB-3 bombers over southern Latvia.

 On 1 October, Lange was transferred and appointed Staffelkapitän (squadron leader) of 1.
 Staffel (1st squadron) of JG 54.
 He succeeded Hauptmann Reinhard Seiler was given command of III.
 Gruppe (3rd group) of JG 54.

-On 15 October 1942, Lange left 1.
+On 22 June 1942, Lange damaged his Bf 109 F-4 (Werknummer 7539—factory number) in a takeoff accident at the airfield at Krasnogvardeys, now Gatchina.
+On 15 October, Lange left 1.
 Staffel of JG 54 and transferred command to Leutnant Walter Nowotny.
 On 6 November, Lange was then given command of 3.
 Staffel of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 He took over command from Oberleutnant Michael Sonner who had been transferred a week earlier.
 From 15 to 30 August 1943, Lange was temporarily placed in command of I. Gruppe of JG 51, stepping in for Major Erich Leie.
 During this assignment, command of 3.
 Staffel briefly passed on to Leutnant Walther Wever.